Table of Contents_

-The Sony MDR ZX110 is among the cheapest headphones both in Sony’s lineup and the lineup of other over the ear headphones.
-And while it’s price even falls under many earbuds, it does provide a considerably good performance for the price.
-With Active noise canceling features, a strong bass and more than durable cables, the Sony MDR ZX110 may just be one of the best over ear headphones you can get.
+The Sony MDR ZX110 is among the cheapest headphones both in Sony’s lineup and the lineup of other over-the-ear headphones.
+And while its price even falls under many earbuds, it does provide considerably good performance for the price.
+With Active noise-canceling features, a strong bass, and more than durable cables, the Sony MDR ZX110 may just be one of the best over-ear headphones you can get.
 If you want to compare with another set of over-ear headphones, take a look at our Sennheiser Momentum Wireless headphones review to compare.
 But, do keep in mind that unlike slightly more costly products like the Mpow 059, the MDR ZX110 is not wireless.
 If you want buds instead of over-ear, take a look at our Teqa Fit Bluetooth Headphone review.

-Being one of the most affordable pairs of over the ear headphones out there, the Sony MDR ZX110 provides you with a bass central audio experience making listening to music ever the more enjoyable.
-Paired with its moderately comfortable build, a wide frequency response and Active noise cancelling, the Sony MDR ZX110 offers you almost everything you need in under $20.
+Being one of the most affordable pairs of over-the-ear headphones out there, the Sony MDR ZX110 provides you with a bass central audio experience making listening to music ever the more enjoyable.
+Paired with its moderately comfortable build, a wide frequency response, and Active noise-cancelling, the Sony MDR ZX110 offers you almost everything you need for under $20.
 If you’ve got more money to spend, read our LSTN Cherrywod Troubadours Headphones review instead.

-Having a wide frequency response of 12 to 22000 KHz the Sony MDR-ZX110 offers you with a bass focused audio experience which will make listening to music enjoyable for many people out there.
+Having a wide frequency response of 12 to 22000 kHz the Sony MDR-ZX110 offers you a bass-focused audio experience that will make listening to music enjoyable for many people out there.
 And coming in three different models with options for noise canceling and mic, you get a whole lot at a very affordable price.
 If you’re more interested in a way to listen to music while you’re skateboarding, check out our POC skateboard helmet with Dr. Dre headphones review too.

-Apart from that, the MDR ZX110 unfortunately isn’t wireless.
+Unlike the Sony WH-1000XM3, the MDR ZX110 isn’t wireless.
 But considering the fact that the cables, which are Flat-Y Cables don’t tangle easily and also have a rugged more durable texture, the wires really aren’t that big a compromise.
 If you’re looking for a pair of budget wireless earphones the Mpow 059 or the Cowin E7 are both worth checking out.

-On the other hand, while the sound quality of the Sony MDR-ZX110 isn’t necessarily that bad, it tends to be more bass boosted and boomy with a darker treble and high end sounds.
-Now, this is a drawback, but if you’re someone who prefers to listen to bass focused music with less attention to the high end sounds, the Sony MDR ZX110 would still be one of the best options among other ZX series headphones.
+On the other hand, while the sound quality of the Sony MDR-ZX110 isn’t necessarily that bad, it tends to be more bass boosted and boomy with a darker treble and high-end sounds.
+Now, this is a drawback, but if you’re someone who prefers to listen to bass-focused music with less attention to the high-end sounds, the Sony MDR ZX110 would still be one of the best options among other ZX series headphones.
 Alternatively, our review of the SMS audio sync 50 wireless Bluetooth headphones indicates a pair of nice cans that can do just as well as Sony.

-Finally, MDR ZX110 comes with 30 mm drivers and thanks to its active noise canceling feature, they don’t leak much sound either, retaining the peace of silence in your office or the library.
-The headphones also hold 87.9 hours of battery for noise cancelling thanks to a AAA battery which means you won’t need to replace it as often, and when you do it won’t be much of a hassle.
+Finally, MDR ZX110 comes with 30 mm drivers, and thanks to its active noise canceling feature, they don’t leak much sound either, retaining the peace of silence in your office or the library.
+The headphones also hold 87.9 hours of battery for noise-canceling thanks to a AAA battery which means you won’t need to replace it as often, and when you do it won’t be much of a hassle.

 Taking you only $14 to buy this, the Sony MDR ZX110 does indeed live up to its price, and maybe even surpasses one’s expectations.
-While you can get it at amazon for almost $7, when buying this what you should be considering is whether or not you are okay with a bass boosted sound quality and if the wired design fits your needs.
+While you can get it on Amazon for almost $7, when buying this what you should be considering is whether or not you are okay with bass-boosted sound quality and if the wired design fits your needs.
 Apart from that, since its build is seemingly fragile as per the review Sony MDR ZX110 has received from the majority of people, you may need to keep track of where you take the headphones.
-And if you can get past all of that, the Sony MDr ZX110 is a great headphone with a whole lot of features at a great price.
+And if you can get past all of that, the Sony MDR ZX110 is a great headphone with a whole lot of features at a great price.